-From searching the world’s best ingredients to growing them at home
+From searching the world’s best ingredients to building ecosystems around them.

-I’m Kelly Cox — documentary filmmaker, field-based cook, and endlessly curious eater.
+I’m Kelly Cox — documentary filmmaker, field-based cook, and agritourism strategist.

 Woman in a green shawl holding a camera near a rocky coastline with mountains and a cloudy sky in the background.